Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 How is the operation performed and how can I prepare for surgical treatment of the shoulder joint?

 In most cases, the procedure is performed arthroscopically (keyhole surgery) .
-The torn shoulder tendon is repaired using small instruments in a minimally invasive manner during arthroscopy, and the torn tendons are reattached to the bone .
-The aim of the operation is to quickly relieve severe pain or pain in the shoulder area, improve mobility, and protect the shoulder from subsequent damage.
-When there is a tear in the rotator cuff, damage to the long biceps tendon and a tightness under the acromion are often treated in the same procedure to correct causes that could lead to a rotator cuff tear and to improve the long-term prognosis for the shoulder.
+The torn shoulder tendon is repaired minimally invasively using small instruments during an arthroscopy , and the torn tendons are reattached to the bone .
+The goal of the operation is a rapid reduction in severe pain or pain in the shoulder area, improvement in mobility, and protection of the shoulder from subsequent damage.
+When there is a rotator cuff tear, damage to the long biceps tendon and tightness under the acromion are often treated in the same procedure to correct causes that could lead to a rotator cuff tear and improve the long-term prognosis of the shoulder.

-Follow-up treatment, rehabilitation and chances of recovery from rotator cuff tears
+Follow-up treatment, rehabilitation and recovery prospects of rotator cuff tears

 After arthroscopic reconstruction, structured follow-up treatment is crucial.
 Typically, a rest period with immobilization begins.
 This can last from three to six weeks , followed by controlled physical therapy .
 Depending on the type of procedure, rehabilitation lasts between six and 12 months .